 If drop D is the simplest alternate tuning to play in and transition to from, double drop D is a close second as just one additional string is changed.

 If you are unsure how to tune to double drop D, the clue is in the name.
 Double drop D simply means both the high and low E strings are tuned down a whole step to D.

 This results in the fretboard being laid out as per the diagram below:

 Tuning by ear

-Keep in mind, detuning both the 6th and 1st string may cause some instability with your remaining strings, so be sure to check strings 2 through 5 if something doesn’t quite sound right.
+Keep in mind, that detuning both the 6th and 1st strings may cause some instability with your remaining strings, so be sure to check strings 2 through 5 if something doesn’t quite sound right.

 If you have trouble tuning using the 4th string as a reference, try coming at the D from below the reference note e.g. reduce the tension of the 6th and 1st strings more than you might usually, and then find the correct pitch by tuning up to the D.